oleh-kazban-gl/AngularX/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

+## Backend API emulation

+Run `start:db` for running a fake REST API.
+This command will start a JSON server with the database file provided in DataBase/db.json, port:1234 (see package.json:scripts).

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.